AdamHermes/NASA-Space-Apps-Challenge-2025/README.md

 # Light Curve ML & Visualization — Quick Start

 Short instructions to get the project running locally.
 This README is intentionally brief and non-technical.
+The Web Interface relating to this project is available at: https://github.com/lammhuyy/NASA-Space-Apps-Challenge-2025-frontend

 1) Install